robogeisha/quizzes-from-algorithms-and-data-structures-class/README.md

 Exam Type		: Quiz 3

 Question (Basic part: 100 points).
-Assume that you are given a file named Quiz3_Data.txt and it contains data in format below for 5 students.
+Assume that you are given a file named Quiz3_Data.txt.

-Name,		Lname,	Age,	Height,	Gr1,	Gr2,	Gr3,	Gr4,	Gr5,	Address.
-John,		Doe,	 	25,	1.72,	 	A,	B, 	C, 	D,	A,	Berlin, Reiner Str 54.
-Jane,		Beauty,		23,	1.73,		B, 	C, 	C, 	D, 	B,	Berlin, Alex Str.
-115.

 Define a data structure to hold this data for 5 students, read data from the file and populate your data structure.
 Having read the data, now sort the data with respect to (w.r.t.) students’ heights and print both unsorted and the sorted data.